biswas445/soprano/README.md

 ### 3. Seamless real‑time streaming

-A novel streaming strategy leverages the decoder’s receptive field to generate audio with **ultra‑low latency**.
+Soprano leverages the decoder’s receptive field to losslessly stream audio with **ultra‑low latency**.
 The streamed output is acoustically identical to offline synthesis, enabling interactive applications with sub‑frame delays.

 ### 4. State‑of‑the‑art neural audio codec